mattyoung101/omicron/documentation/docs/omicam.md

 In future, we would like to investigate more complex digital signal processing such as a low-pass filter or Kalman filter to improve our accuracy.

+**A short tangent on the least-squares method**

+In theory, our optimisation problem could actually be represented as a non-linear least squares problem (rather than a non-linear derivative free problem), and could thus be solved using standard algorithms like the Gauss-Newton or Levenberg-Marquardt algorithms.
+This would be significantly faster than Subplex, because least-squares optimisers have information about the gradients of the problem so they can converge in less iterations.
+In fact, this method has been shown to be possible in many point-set registration papers before (which our problem is similar to).
+In fact, since we don't solve for rotation, I believe the problem should be solvable entirely using total least squares, which is linear and very fast (although I'm not totally sure on this).
+Although this would be a lot faster, I didn't have the mathematical knowledge to implement any least-squares regressions by myself, so I decided to use the derivative-free optimisers from NLopt instead.

 ### Robot detection
 We also experimented with a novel robot detection algorithm, although it was not completed in time for release.
 Initially testing shows it could be pretty accurate, especially with LiDAR instead of video.

 The algorithm works under the assumption that since most robots are white, they will in turn be picked up by our line detector.
 We can analyse all the lines we detect and detect outliers, or "suspicious" rays, which will belong to robots.
-We do this using the standard method of checking if a ray lies 1.5x outside the interquartile range (IQR).
-Once that is done, we cluster groups of suspicious rays one after the other into unbroken blobs that are robots.
+We do this using the standard method of checking if a value lies 1.5x outside the interquartile range (IQR).
+Once that is done, we cluster groups of suspicious rays one after the other into unbroken blobs that could be robots.
 With this, we essentially have a triangle of where the robot could be in (the back face of the triangle is set to be along the nearest line).
 To check if a robot does in fact lie in this triangle, we check to see if a circle the size of the largest legal robot diameter could fit into the triangle.
 If the circle fits anywhere, we have a detection - otherwise, it's a false positive.
 Although it's impossible to know exactly where the robot is located in this triangle, we assume that it will be located the closest possible distance to the robot without clipping outside the bounds (we essentially "inscribe" the circle within the triangle this way).
 With that done, we have successfully detected the (x,y) position of a potential opposition robot!

 **TODO image**